osg-htc/docs/docs/submit/osg-flock.md

 Initial Steps
 -------------

+### Read the Acceptable Usage Policy
+Be aware that hosting an access point comes with responsibilities, both for the administrators as well as end users of the system.
+The polices can be found in the [Acceptable Usage Policy document](ap-ospool-aup.md).

 ### Register your access point in OSG Topology
 To be part of OSG, your access point should be registered with the OSG.